-Awards of £7,000-£15,000 are available for collaborative projects that enable British and Japanese partners to work together, preferably in the context of an institutional relationship.
+Awards of £7,000-£15,000 are available for collaborative projects that enable British and Japanese partners to work together in the context of an institutional relationship.

-In order to fund as many applications as we possibly can, given our limited budget, we typically award £3,000 to successful Award applications.
+In order to fund as many applications as we possibly can, given our limited budget, we typically award an average of £7,000 to successful Award applications.
 Our funding rarely covers an application’s budget in full, but is meant to be a “contribution” to the proposed project.

 What kind of project is eligible?

 Daiwa Foundation Awards can cover projects in academic, professional, arts, cultural and educational fields.
 Awards seek to encourage the development and sustainability of UK-Japan partnerships between such organisations as museums and art galleries, theatres and performing arts groups, schools and universities, and grassroots and professional bodies.
 Any project which involves a significant level of collaboration between British and Japanese partners can be considered.

 Support for scientific collaborations was separately provided through The Royal Society-Daiwa Anglo-Japanese Foundation International Exchanges Scheme.
 This scheme was discontinued in December 2014.
 Daiwa Foundation Award applications in the field of science will now be considered from the March 2015 funding round onwards.